ABOUT KATE BERNAL

 1991: First Time Using a Computer

-I started Kindergarten, and remember two fun, one painful memory, and a few other details:
+I started Kindergarten, and I remember two fun, one painful memory, and a few other details:

 The two fun ones:

-- I was a fan of the Teenage Mutant Ninja Turtles, so my parents bought me a fuchsia lunch box.
+• I was a Teenage Mutant Ninja Turtles fan, so my parents bought me a fuchsia lunch box.

 Ninja Turtles lunchbox

-- My parents bought a computer, and I used a computer for the first time in my life without knowing it’d change the course of my life forever.
+• My parents bought a computer, and I used it for the first time in my life without knowing it’d change my life forever.
 It had Microsoft Windows 3.0 and a word-processing application.

 The painful one:

-In 1992, my mom got her letter of admission to start studying law.
+In 1992, my mom got her admission letter to start studying law.
 She needed one hour a day during work hours to go to class.
-Her boss didn’t give her permission, so my mom got a letter from the dean of law school to save her seat for the following year.
+Her boss didn’t give her permission, so my mom got a letter from the law school dean to save her seat for the following year.

-The following year, the dean changed, and the new dean didn’t honor the previous dean’s letter of admission.
+The following year, the dean changed, and the new dean didn’t honor the previous dean’s admission letter.
 This event once again taught me to persevere when I’m truly interested in achieving something.

 1994: The Stress Of School Got Worse